Stone, a Democrat, was a senator from Florida from 1975 to 1980.

-Each dot in the chart below was a member of the Senate in 1980.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Stone is shown as a purple triangle. (analysis methodology)
+Stone is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1980 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Stone sponsored bills primarily in these issue areas: